marshmallow-code/marshmallow/docs/extending.rst

    The default behavior for unspecified fields can be controlled with the ``unknown`` option, see :ref:`Handling Unknown Fields <unknown>` for more information.

-Overriding How Attributes Are Accessed
+Overriding how attributes are accessed
 --------------------------------------

 By default, marshmallow uses `utils.get_value` to pull attributes from various types of objects for serialization.
 This will work for *most* use cases.